mathewskevin/bank-statement-analysis/README.md

 bank_database.py - This python script will generate an excel analysis of the statement data in your bank account.

-bank_scrape.py - This python script will download and rename bank statement CSVs from a bank account.
+bank_scrape.py - This python script will download and rename bank statement CSVs from your bank account.

+config_pass.py - This python file stores the password and username for your bank account.

 lookup_table.xlsx - This excel file is a lookup table to classify your transactions into categories.
 You need to customize this file with your own transaction types.